-That’s a bit more than 15 tools!
+That's a bit more than 15 tools!
 Are you using all of them?
-Implemented within a overall digital marketing strategy (see my book link below), these tools can be key pieces that add to the success of your online marketing.
+Implemented within an overall digital marketing strategy (see my book link below), these tools can be key pieces that add to the success of your online marketing.

 Please let your Twitter followers know about this podcast.

 Simply click here now to post a tweet >>.